 The SIP plans and control measures are based on information derived from regional growth projections based on general plans developed by Sacramento County to forecast future emission levels in the SVAB.
-As such, projects that proposed development consistent with the growth anticipated or development that is less dense that is associated with the Sacramento General Plan would be consistent with the SIP.
+As such, projects that propose development consistent with the growth anticipated or development that is less dense that is associated with the Sacramento County General Plan would be consistent with the SIP.
 Changes in population, housing, or employment growth projections have the potential to affect SMAQMD's demographic projections and therefore the assumptions in SIP.
-Typically, only large, regionally significant projects have the potential to affect the regional growth projections.
+Typically, only large, regionally significant projects have the potential to affect regional growth projections.

-The proposed project involves the redesign and reconstruction of the project site to combine Chavez Elementary School and Kemble Elementary School into one school-yet to be named.
-As discussed in Section 3.14, Population and Housing, the new students that would fill the new classrooms would be existing residents living within the District's service boundary, and the proposed project would not directly increase population growth in the area.
-The project site is currently designated Public/Quasi-Public and Standard Single Family (R-1) and the District does not need to apply for a Conditional Use Permit since the project site currently operates as a school.
-Therefore, the proposed land use development would be consistent with the City of Sacramento Zoning Ordinance.
+The proposed project involves the redesign and reconstruction of Nicholas Elementary School.
+As discussed in Section 3.14, Population and Housing, the capacity of the school would remain the same under the rebuild, so the proposed project would not directly increase population growth in the area.
+The project site is currently designated Low Density Residential, and the District does not need to apply for a Conditional Use Permit since the project site currently operates as a school.
+Therefore, the proposed land use development would be consistent with the Sacramento County Zoning Ordinance and is permitted under County approval and issuance of a site plan review.

-Additionally, based on the scope and nature of the proposed project, it is anticipated to generate fewer than 1,000 jobs and would develop less than 500,000 square feet of business floor space.
+Additionally, based on the scope and nature of the proposed project, it is anticipated to generate fewer than 1,000 new jobs and would develop less than 500,000 square feet of new business floor space.
 Thus, it would not meet the criteria for a project of statewide, regional, or areawide significance established under CEQA Guidelines Section 15206(b)(2).
 Therefore, the proposed project would not affect the regional emissions inventory or conflict with strategies in the SIP and impacts would be less than significant.